Calculus and placement exam FAQ

 I think I found an error on the test, what should I do?

 We would first encourage you to take a close look at the question again.
 While errors are possible, the test has been checked by many people and most questions have been taken by thousands of students in the past few years.
 It is not likely that there is an error at this point.
 It is possible, of course, and if you believe that you have found a mistake, please e-mail math.dus@yale.edu .
-(Please note that we will not be able to give you any feedback about your answer before you submit the test, but they can check the question and tell you whether there is an error or not.)
+(Please note that we will not be able to give you any feedback about your answer before you submit the test, but we can check the question and tell you whether there is an error or not.)

 Exam results, changing placement